WyldResearchLtd/Ligger.spritebuilder/README.md

 X Level audio starts too abrupt

-X cannot return from leaderboard
+X cannot return from leaderboard x New Splashscreen

+Bugs
 * on first level..sometimes Level is Null on LevelUp popover
-* Crash!

 * 1 beer doesn't appear to be credited at finish
 * Pause doesnt really pause- neither does Resume, resume then

 UI Refresh- NEED FULL LIST
-* New Splashscreen
+* HUD higer res images
 * flowers as bullet points
 * Should say Backstage or VIP
-* HUD higer res images
+* check all menu items for Enlarge on Touch , and selected colours
+* New txt colour in Leaderboard
+* New Icons for swipe, thouch, audio on/off
 * All text reviewed
 * T&Cs
 * Gameplay